arq101/run_a_bath/README.md

 # run_a_bath
-small app to demonstrate running a bath
+A test app to demonstrate running a bath.